-There are many SaaS offerings that are designed to increase productivity within a workforce.
+Many SaaS offerings are designed to increase productivity within a workforce.
 The Microsoft 365 suite of applications is a perfect solution for NFPs looking to increase productivity.
 With a Microsoft 365 subscription, users have access to office applications, including Outlook, Word, Excel, PowerPoint and OneNote, cloud storage with OneDrive, and the ability to use Teams for communication and collaboration.
-As this is a cloud offering, all these applications are designed to work together, to increase productivity and make collaboration within an organisation, or externally, easier than ever.
+As this is a cloud offering, all these applications are designed to work together, to increase productivity and make collaboration within an organisation, or externally easier than ever.

 NFP organisations are constantly at risk of a cyberattack.
-In recent years, cybercriminals have targeted many charities and NFPs, as they typically have less security, making them an attractive target.
-With a SaaS solution, such as Microsoft 365, there are many in-built security features that keep businesses safe from attacks.
+Cybercriminals have targeted many charities and NFPs in recent years, as they typically have less security, making them an attractive target.
+With a SaaS solution like Microsoft 365, many built-in security features keep businesses safe from attacks.
 Furthermore, businesses can use multi-factor authentication within Microsoft 365 to stop 99.9% of account compromise attacks.

-Many not-for-profit organisations are looking to adopt a hybrid work model in the coming months.
-Such a model has many benefits for employees and businesses alike, however without the right technology, it is difficult for employees to work effectively.
+Many not-for-profit organisations want to adopt a hybrid work model in the coming months.
+Such a model has many benefits for employees and businesses alike; however, without the right technology, it is difficult for employees to work effectively.
 Cloud solutions are perfectly designed for hybrid work.
-For example, with the Microsoft 365 suite of products, as long as the employee has access to the internet, they can work from anywhere, on any device.
+For example, with the Microsoft 365 suite of products, as long as employees have internet access, they can work from anywhere, on any device.

 Benefits of IaaS and PaaS for NFPs

-With cloud services, businesses can increase or decrease the amount of resource as required.
-For traditional on-premises infrastructure, if a NFP needed to increase storage space on their server, or the load is going to increase due to a short period of temporary workers, the entire server would need to be upgraded.
-With a cloud server, NFPs can temporarily increase the amount of resource to accommodate these changes and decrease it when necessary.
+With cloud services, businesses can increase or decrease the required resources.
+For traditional on-premises infrastructure, if an NFP needs to increase storage space on their server or the load will increase due to a short period of temporary workers, the entire server would need to be upgraded.
+With a cloud server, NFPs can temporarily increase the amount of resources to accommodate these changes and decrease it when necessary.
 This is especially beneficial to NFP organisations that are looking to grow quickly.

-If a NFP has their own servers, they are responsible for ensuring that it is secure, both in initial configuration and updates to the operating system and applications.
+If an NFP has servers, they are responsible for ensuring they are secure in the initial configuration and updating the operating system and applications.
 This is a complex process and requires costly security expertise.
-If the system has poor security, it can result in a data breach that can be difficult for a not-for-profit organisation to recover from.
+If the system has poor security, it can result in a data breach that can be difficult for a not-for-profit organisation to recover.

 Cloud solutions allow for advanced security configuration, and the Azure public cloud is monitored 24/7 by a large team of security professionals.
-Cloud services still need to be regularly updated to remain secure, but this can be outsourced to a trusted IT provider.
+Cloud services must be regularly updated to remain secure, but this can be outsourced to a trusted IT provider.

-Traditional on-premises infrastructure requires a significant capital investment, and over time the infrastructure will need to be upgraded or replaced.
+Traditional on-premises infrastructure requires a significant capital investment; over time, the infrastructure will need to be upgraded or replaced.
 Many NFPs cannot afford this initial investment, which can lead to sub-par performance and a poor user experience.
 With a cloud solution, businesses only pay for the resources they use, which significantly reduces the capital investment and provides better value over time.

 How to Move to the Cloud

-To find out more about how your not-for-profit organisation could benefit from cloud technologies, contact us today.
+Contact us today to learn how your not-for-profit organisation could benefit from cloud technologies.

-We have plenty of testimonials from Charitioes we have worked with.
+We have plenty of testimonials from charities we have worked with.

 Please call 01444 871200 or email email@example.com